The Identification of a Dusty Multiarm Spiral Galaxy at $z=3.06$ with JWST and ALMA: Analysis Results

 Dust in the central few kpc region is likely generated by a central starburst, favoring an inside-out star-forming scenario \citep{Nelson2016, Tadaki2020}.
 Meanwhile, the rest-frame optical continua allows to probe the galaxy-scale star formation \citep{Gullberg2019}.
 Thus, the dust-to-stellar effective radius ratio ($R_{\rm e, dust}$/$R_{\rm e, star}$) reflects the comparison between two-component star-formation models \citep{Lang2019, Tadaki2020, Sun2021}.
 This dusty spiral galaxy, \targetname, provides us the opportunity to connect the intense star-formation process and the structure formation of spiral arms and bulges.

 To investigate the stellar component, we used reconstructed broad-band imaging observations that trace the rest-frame optical emission of \targetname.
-However, for star-forming galaxies, the size measured from the stellar density map would be more compact than that observed from surface brightness, which is due to the surface brightness dimming effects. \citep{Wuyts2012, Genzel2020}.
+However, for star-forming galaxies, the size measured from the stellar density map would be more compact than that observed from surface brightness, which is due to the surface brightness dimming effects \citep{Wuyts2012, Genzel2020}.
 Therefore, measuring half-light radius would overestimate the size of stellar mass.
 Fortunately, there is a strong empirical relation between stellar mass-to-light ($M_{\rm star}/L$) ratio and the optical colors for spiral galaxies \citep[e.g.,][]{Bell2001}.

 Following \citet{Lang2019}, we derived the stellar mass based on broad-band color ($J_{\rm 115}-K_{\rm 200}$) .
 Our photometric process is listed as follows.
 Firstly, we matched point-spread functions (PSFs).
 To construct PSFs in different filters, we selected stars from Gaia DR3 archival catalog \citep{Gaia2016, Gaia2022} and then stacked unsaturated ones in the field-of-view.
 After matching PSFs to that of F200W, we performed pixel-pixel photometry in both $J_{\rm 115}$ and $K_{\rm 200}$ bands.
 The photometric zeropoints are determined using the calibration file ``\texttt{jwst\_niriss\_photom\_0028.rmap}''.
 The $K$-band observations and color maps are shown in the left two panels of Figure~\ref{stellar_mass_map}.
-In Figure~\ref{stellar_mass_map}, the spiral associated pixels were identified with the flux density over $2\sigma$ noise (determined by the pixel-to-pixel standard deviation).
+In Figure~\ref{stellar_mass_map}, the spiral associated pixels were identified with the flux density over $2\sigma$ noise (determined by the pixel-to-pixel standard deviation). {Here, we note that there could be a foreground target that could contaminate \targetname\ (See Appendix A).} Thus, we masked it before performing measurements.

 We then obtained the stellar mass density ($\Sigma_{\rm M_{star}}$) map based on the relation between mass-to-light ratio and color.
-This relation was constructed and calibrated using simulated spectral energy distributions (SEDs) derived from stellar population synthesis (SPS) methods (see appendix).
+This relation was constructed and calibrated using simulated spectral energy distributions (SEDs) derived from stellar population synthesis (SPS) methods (see Appendix B).
 The best-fit relation is: